NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The nurse input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

+      Use case ends.

+* 3b.
+The nurse input invalid patient index or invalid date time format for event.

+    * 3b1.
+PatientSync shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: UC05 - Delete an event for a patient**
+**Use case: UC05 - Delete an event for a patient** **Preconditions: Event exists for the target patient**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
 1. Nurse requests to delete an event for a specific patient in the list.
-1. PatientSync deletes an event the patient.
+1. PatientSync deletes an event the patient and displays success message.

     Use case ends.